-So, what is a limited slip diff and what’s a welded differential?
-Find out this and more the Fast Car LSD guide..
+So, what is a limited slip differential and what’s a welded diff?
+Find out this and more in our LSD guide.

-Although a vital part of any car, diffs have actually been around for over 4000 years, and are actually an ancient Chinese invention.
-The use of a diff is to allow power to be transferred from the input: the engine or propshaft, to the outputs: the driveshafts to the wheels, while also allowing the outputs to move independently of each other.
+If you’ve ever tuned a car before, chances are you’ll know what a limited slip differential is.
+Although a vital part of any car, differentials have been around for over 4000 years, and are actually an ancient Chinese invention.
+The use of a diff is to allow power to transfer from the input: the engine or propshaft, to the outputs: the driveshafts to the wheels, while also allowing the outputs to move independently of each other.

 This means it is easy to spin one wheel under acceleration, ruining a cars acceleration and cornering ability.
-This is where limited slip diffs come in to play.
+This is where a limited slip differential come in to play.

 As mentioned previously, the weak point of a normal open differential is that it’s possible to spin one wheel.
 And if one wheel loses traction on an conventional open diff all the power heads to that output, meaning one wheel spins like mad while the other wheel has almost no power transferred to it at all.